 If your gut is telling you that one college “feels” more right than another, then it’s probably worth taking the time to think about why that is.
 Maybe it’s the scenery on campus, the vibe of the culture, or the people you have met on campus.

 Take all of these things into consideration, but do be careful not to let a “gut” feeling outweigh all of the measurable facts about a college.
-Find a balance and you’ll ultimately make the right choice.
+Find a balance and you’ll be able to ultimately make your final college decision.

 Choosing a college is part art and part science, embrace both parts and good luck!